Skip to main content

 3. Integrate CDN and WordPress

-1. Go to the WordPress administrator console.
+1. Go to the WordPress admin console.

-3. In the search bar, enter the plugin name: W3 Total Cache.
+3. In the search bar, enter the plugin name — W3 Total Cache.

-6. In the CDN block, select the Enable checkbox.
+6. In the CDN block, select the Enable check box.

 7. In the CDN block, in the CDN Type field, select Generic Mirror.